-Pumping of Extremely Difficult Media in Oil and Gas Fields
+Pumping of Extremely Difficult Products in Oil and Gas Fields

 Progressing cavity pumps convey oil-sand mixtures under difficult conditions

-Downhole progressing cavity pumps are used in oil and gas field to pump the most difficult media such as oil-sand mixtures under challenging external conditions.
+Downhole progressing cavity pumps are used in oil and gas field to pump the most difficult products such as oil-sand mixtures under challenging external conditions.

 Despite all efforts to promote renewable energies, global demand for crude oil and natural gas has continued unabated.
 Methane from coal seams and highly viscous oil at more than 10,000 mPas are already of commercial interest, but are just as complicated to extract.
 In the Qinshui Basin in China the extraction is as difficult as the extraction of oil sand mixtures from the Sudanese desert where temperatures up to 50°C can be reached.